vue-leaflet/Vue2Leaflet/README.md

 npm install vue2-leaflet leaflet --save
 ```

+Include the [`leaflet.css`](https://leafletjs.com/download.html) stylesheet to the component.
+Otherwise, it will not render properly.

 For more detailed information you can follow the [Quick Start Guide](https://korigan.github.io/Vue2Leaflet/#/quickstart.md)

 ## Breaking change from 1.x.x to 2.x.x